Feminist views on transgender topics

 Feminist views on transgender topics vary widely.
 Third- and fourth-wave feminists tend to view trans rights as an integral part of intersectional feminism.
 Former president of the American National Organization for Women (NOW) Terry O'Neill has stated that the struggle against transphobia is a feminist issue, with NOW affirming that "trans women are women, trans girls are girls."
 Several studies have found that individuals who identify as feminists tend to be more accepting of trans people than those who do not.

-A movement referred to as gender-critical feminism or trans-exclusionary radical feminism holds that womanhood is defined on the axis of sex, and thus asserts that trans women are not women and that trans men are not men.
+Trans-exclusionary radical feminism holds that womanhood is defined on the axis of sex, and thus asserts that trans women are not women and that trans men are not men.
 The movement opposes trans rights and rejects the concept of transgender identities.
 These views have frequently been described as transphobic by other feminists.

 Authors including Julia Serano and Emi Koyama have founded a stream within feminism called transfeminism, which views the struggle for the rights of trans people and trans women in particular as an integral part of the feminist struggle for all women's rights.

 History

 1700s to early 1900s

 Late 18th-century English feminists Mary Wollstonecraft and Mary Robinson referenced the Chevalier d'Éon as an example of an inspiring woman.

 In 1866, anti-rape activist Frances Thompson became the first transgender woman to testify before the United States Congress when she testified about the abuse Black women faced during the Memphis massacre of 1866.

 In 1919, the German Weimar Republic–era Institut für Sexualwissenschaft, a sexuality advocacy and research institution, was founded in Berlin.
-As well as advocating for women's emancipation, sex education, and access to contraception, the institute prominently endorsed LGBT rights and oversaw the development of several advances in trans healthcare, including coining the term "transsexualism" and performing sex reassignment surgery.
+As well as advocating for women's emancipation, sex education, and access to contraception, the institute prominently endorsed LGBT rights and oversaw the development of several advances in trans healthcare, including coining the term "transsexualism" and performing gender-affirming surgery.
 Institute founder Magnus Hirschfeld's closest collaborator in the feminist movement was Helene Stöcker, whose Deutscher Bund für Mutterschutz und Sexualreform was directly affiliated with the institute.
 Both Hirschfeld and Stöcker viewed women's liberation as intertwined with that of gay and transgender people.
 Anarchist feminist Emma Goldman also spoke favourably of the institute's work, writing in one of her letters to Hirschfeld that it was "a tragedy ... that people of a different sexual type are caught in a world which shows so little understanding for homosexuals and is so crassly indifferent to the various gradations and variations of gender and their great significance in life."
 Soon after the Nazis took power in 1933, the institute was forcibly shut down, becoming the first large target of the Nazi book burnings.